 Further palliative care resources are available from palliativecarebridge.com.au.

 * The Palliative Care Handbook will be widely available through bookstores - ask your favourite bookseller.

 Buy 10 or more copies and the price reduces to $14.99 each.

 Rod MacLeod is a Senior Consultant in Palliative Care for HammondCare and an Honorary Professor in Palliative Care, University of Sydney.

 Steve Macfarlane is a Geriatric Psychiatrist and Head of Clinical Services for the Dementia Centre, HammondCare.

 Author Rod MacLeod speaks to SKY News Australia's Saturday Agenda about palliative care and dementia:

-'This handbook is not for the bookself but will be kept close at hand as an essential and trusted palliative care resource.'
-Director of the Dementia Centre, A/Prof Colm Cunningham'Recently when my mother was facing her last days, I had trouble understanding the medications that were being recommended and symptoms that were of concern.
+'This new edition of The Palliative Care Handbook will continue to support excellence in palliative care around the wolrd and now also support a growing awareness of the palliative needs of people with dementia.'
+A/Prof Colm Cunningham'Recently when my mother was facing her last days, I had trouble understanding the medications that were being recommended and symptoms that were of concern.
 I came across a copy of The Palliative Care Handbook and within minutes found a brief and easy to understand description of the things my mum was going through…' Andrew, family carer.

 AUD $19.99 (inc GST)